lit/lit/packages/labs/ssr/README.md

 # @lit-labs/ssr

-A server package for rendering Lit templates and components on the server.
+A package for server-side rendering Lit templates and components.

 ## Status